Josuto/monguito/README.md

 ## Transactional CRUD Operations

-Besides, this is the specification for `TransactionalRepository`, the interface that includes all the operations specified at `Repository` as well as some operations requiring some transactional logic to ensure atomicity.
-As mentioned earlier, `MongooseTransactionalRepository` is the class that implements `TransactionalRepository`.
+Let's now see the specification for `TransactionalRepository`, an interface that defines transactional CRUD operations.
+This interface also is an extension of `Repository` for convenience purposes, as you most likely want to also invoke basic CRUD operations using a single repository instance.
+Futhermore, `MongooseTransactionalRepository` is the class that implements `TransactionalRepository`.

 ```typescript
 export interface AtomicRepository<T extends Entity> extends Repository<T> {